By Ed Coburn • 08/05/2014

-It’s far from perfect, but you can’t succeed in digital magazine publishing if you don’t know how to publish on Apple Newsstand.
+It’s far from perfect, but if you’re serious about digital magazine publishing you should know how to publish on Apple Newsstand.

 It’s no secret that Apple’s Newsstand is a frustrating experience for many users, which in turn means it’s frustrating for publishers as well.
 Conventional wisdom holds that because Apple allows buyers to get their magazines directly from the publisher, Newsstand simply isn’t a revenue generator that’s going to get corporate attention.